ucsd-ml-arts/generative-text-andy/README.md

 ## Results
 The difference between these two generate text is huge.
 We can easily distinguish which genre is the generated text from.
+We can easily tell the different tone between two generated text.
+The Analect generated text sounds like a translation from chinese whereas the Prince generated text sounds like a French writer.
+These two tones match the author of each text.

 The RNN ML model successfully learn the learning data's writting style.

+I think this is considerable meaningful because now that machine model can mimic the style of different masterpiece, probably in the future we will be able to "add" the tone of a specific masterpiece to a plain text and bring that text a considerable aesthetic value.

 ## sample output: